Margarete Feinstein | On Family Legacy

 In the early 17th century, Willstätt consisted of fifty houses clustered around a castle and a lumber mill.
 A few of the homes were those of Jews who served primarily as livestock dealers to the surrounding farmers.
 The local count increasingly granted the Jewish residents greater economic freedom, but the Thirty Years War decimated the region, and in 1632, Willstätt was razed to the ground by invading forces.

-Later, few of the Jews returned to Willstätt, although it was being rebuilt.
-Some of them accepted the invitation of Karl-Wilhelm, the Margrave of Baden, to settle in his new capital city of Karlsruhe where the Margrave promised them freedom of religion, along with free building sites and construction materials.
+While most of the livestock dealers found refuge in nearby Offenburg, a few Jews stayed to join in rebuilding Willstätt.
+Later, some of them accepted the invitation of Karl-Wilhelm, the Margrave of Baden, to settle in his new capital city of Karlsruhe where the Margrave promised them freedom of religion, along with free building sites and construction materials.
 When citizens were required to adopt family names, these Jews identified themselves as Willstätter, proclaiming that they were from Willstätt.
 In Karlsruhe, Willstätter became known as a Jewish name.

 One of the first to settle in Karlsruhe was Rabbi Ephraim Willstätter, whose son Elias, and grandson Benjamin would also serve as rabbis of the Karlsruhe Jewish community.
 Rabbi Ephraim’s great-great-grandson would become the most famous person to bear the Willstätter name: Richard Willstätter, a founder of biochemistry and recipient of the 1915 Nobel Prize in Chemistry for his research on plant pigments, especially chlorophyll.

 On July 18, 2024, the town of Willstätt will dedicate a bust of Richard Willstätter, in recognition of his ancestors’ ties to the town and of his scientific accomplishments.
 Two local women, Helene Rieger and Doris Freund spearheaded the project, which was financed by the Community Foundation of Willstätt [Bürgerstiftung Willstätt].
 Hubert Benz is the sculptor who created the bust.
-To represent Willstätter’s work with plant pigments, Benz incorporated a plant motif into the design.
+Originally Benz planned to represent Willstätter’s work with plant pigments by incorporating a plant motif into the design.
+Instead, he created a unique bust with two sides.
+On one side Willstätter’s face emerges from a column.
+On the other side is the reverse, with his face recessed into a second column.
+When illuminated from below, it appears that Willstätter’s head is turning to follow the viewer, seemingly bringing him to life once more.

 Professor Margarete Feinstein, LMU Associate Director of Jewish Studies and great-granddaughter of Richard Willstätter, will represent the Willstätter family at the ceremony.
 Feinstein reflects, “Richard Willstätter loved the warmth and humor of the people of Baden and was proud of his ancestors’ origins.
 It literally broke his heart when he was forced to leave Germany in 1939.
 The generosity and respect paid by today’s citizens of Willstätt represent a type of homecoming for Richard Willstätter, and the family is deeply appreciative of that.”